 module help flash

-To use FLASh, include a command like this in your batch script to load the FLASh module:
+To use FLASh, include a command like this in your batch script or interactive session to load the FLASh module:

 module load flash